cozy/cozy.github.io/src/tutorials/selfhosting/selfhost-ubuntu-sources-en.md

 The installation procedure requires:

 - An Ubuntu 20.04 LTS focal fossa server
-- A domain name (mandatory to host cozy instances secured with https and accessible from internet).
+- A domain name (mandatory to host Cozy instances secured with https and accessible from internet).
     In this docuemnt, we will use `domain.example` as an example.
 You will replace it with your own domain name throughout the explanation.
-    The address of your cozy instance will be `cozy.domain.example`
+    The address of your Cozy instance will be `cozy.domain.example`
 - Good system administration knowledge.
 Despite documentation's goal is to be pretty straightforward to follow, there are some tricky and technical parts.

 During installation, you will also define: